 You want your front foot to land in between your hands.
 Push-ups are good to build strength, and yoga is good for flexibility and body awareness.

 Q. I want to learn to surf, but I'm afraid of sharks.

-bitten by one.
-There is less than one great white attack per year on a surfer in all of the US, and almost all of the surfers who have been bitten
+be bitten by one.
+There is less than one great white attack per year on a surfer in all of the US, and almost all of the surfers who have

-have survived.
-You're three times more likely to be struck by lightning than attacked by a shark and worldwide more people are killed by falling
+been bitten have survived.
+You're three times more likely to be struck by lightning than attacked by a shark and worldwide more people are

 Q. Can I surf with contact lenses?

 A. Yes, I use contacts every time I surf.
 I would have a hard time catching waves without them.
 I only lose my contacts when I